(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 making business loans to players and corporations.
 Consumer

-loans earn much lower rates, but have far fewer bad debt
+loans, on the other hand, earn much lower rates, but have far

 Corporate loans and loans to players earn interest rates